 ΣΠ Fraternity’s mission statement is to inspire, promote, and support the lifelong development of its brothers.
 The Fraternity’s vision statement is that its men will strive for excellence by living its core values.
 These core values are to promote fellowship, to develop character and leadership, to advance heightened moral awareness, to enable academic achievement, and to inspire service.

 Membership in the Fraternity is life long; it is an experience marked by friendship, leadership, citizenship, and distinction.
-As a college-focused fraternity, we strive to bring out the best in each of our brothers and expect each brother to be his best.
+As a fraternity, we strive to bring out the best in each of our brothers and expect each brother to be his best.

 For more information on ΣΠ Fraternity, please visit SigmaPi.org.